Cody2point0/Standard-For-Text-Encryption/readme.md

-WHEN DONE WITH CODE SESSION ALERT CODY2POINT0 TO COMMIT TO DEVELOPMENT BRANCH GIT
+WHEN DONE ALERT CODY2POINT0 TO COMMIT TO DEVELOPMENT BRANCH ON GIT

 Encrypt: